How To Write A Nonprofit Business Plan: Lesson 7

 For most organizations, staff and staff-related expenses make up the highest percentage of the annual budget.
 Your nonprofit will likely have paid staff as well as volunteers who will determine the success of your nonprofit.
 Careful consideration and planning for current and future human resource needs will help your nonprofit succeed.
 There are a few things that need to be addressed in this portion of the nonprofit business plan.
 As you address each of these things, you’ll better understand who you need and how you will get them on your team.

 It all starts with what you hope to accomplish with your nonprofit.
 You can dream as big as you like, but if you can’t execute the vision, it doesn’t matter.
 Think about the work that needs to be done to make your nonprofit a success.
-You’ve already identified the ways you’ll measure your impact – what will it take to get these things accomplished?
-Do you need to host fundraising events?
+You’ve already identified the ways you’ll measure your impact.
+What will it take to get these things accomplished?
+Will you need to host fundraising events?
 Do you need people to serve your clients?
 Do you need people to answer phones or manage the finances?
 Should certain roles be paid?
 Which ones?
 Which roles would be great for volunteers?
 Identifying the tasks involved with getting the job done is step one.
 After that, think about what type of team member would be needed to complete these tasks.

 The organizational structure is simply a personnel map of roles, responsibilities, and authority.
 It identifies what types of staff or volunteer members are needed, what they are responsible for, and who they report to.
 Many nonprofits keep an organizational chart to help them see the structure more clearly.
-This chart looks similar to a family tree, but, instead of identifying how people are related, it identifies chains of command, work-related responsibilities, etc. Completing the organizational chart is a big step toward implementing the vision you have for your nonprofit.
+This chart looks similar to a family tree, but instead of identifying how people are related, it identifies chains of command, work-related responsibilities, etc. Completing the organizational chart is a big step toward implementing the vision you have for your nonprofit.

 Once you have identified all of the staffing and volunteer needs of the nonprofit, you’ll need to create a method for recruiting people to join your team.
 This can be as simple as calling people in your personal network, or as in-depth as creating job announcements, posting to job boards, and taking part in recruiting events.
 What does that process look like for your nonprofit?
 For this piece, outline what you will do to recruit team members.